AggregatorX/AggregatorX.jl/README.md

 When a resource is initalized a power balance constraint is created.
 The program loops through the connections.
 If it finds the id of the resource it looks up the corresponding p_conn element corresponding to the id pair and adds this to the power balance.
 The element can be looked up by its name "p_i,j"

+When creating variables three main types are set: energy from 'external components', energy flow in interconnections, and component specific variables.

 --- Another idea could be to add connections as another type

 # Usage